voxpupuli/puppet-mongodb/README.md

 Set to true to add new entries to the end of the logfile rather than overwriting the content of the log when the process restarts.
 Default: True

+#####`system_logrotate`
+Set to reopen for mongo to close a log file then reopen it so that logrotations handled outside of mongo perform as expected.
+Default: undef

 #####`fork`
 Set to true to fork server process at launch time.
 The default setting depends on the operating system.